 You may have already heard about the circular economy, perhaps as a part of your company’s sustainability strategy or just in passing.
 Chances are you’re still wondering what it actually is and what it has to do with you and your business.

-Join the U.S. Chamber of Commerce Foundation’s Fourth Annual Sustainability and Circular Economy Summit May 9—10 in Washington, D.C.
+The U.S. Chamber of Commerce Foundation hosted the Fourth Annual Sustainability and Circular Economy Summit May 9-10, 2018 in Washington, D.C.
 Applying sustainability and circular economy principles can bring enormous business value—through both risk mitigation and new revenue opportunities.
 Forward-thinking business leaders recognize the potential of this approach, but often find it difficult to communicate these concepts and their value internally and externally to consumers and value chain partners.